How to edit a movie in iMovie

 Now that you have a basic understanding of how to load video clips in the timeline, zoom in on a clip, and play or pause the clip, it’s time to try a few simple edits.
 After clicking on a clip and adjusting the slider, take a look at the earliest edge of the clip.
 There may be some dead space that you want to get rid of at this point.

-(Pro Tip: When shooting a video, it’s always nice to leave a few seconds at the start and the end to give yourself a little breathing room when it comes time to fine-tune, add transitions, add audio clips and more.
+(Pro Tip: When shooting a video, it’s always nice to leave a few seconds at the start and the end to give yourself a little breathing room when it comes time to fine-tune, add transitions, add film clips and more.
 It’s also easier to leave room than trying to start or stop everything perfectly with a camera.)

 Select the part of the video you want to get rid of by clicking it.
 Click command B (this is the clip trimmer), highlight the area, and delete.
 FYI, clicking command B enables you to split a clip from the rest of the video.

 If you want to get rid of something in the middle of your iMovie project, click and command b at the start and the end of the clip, select the clip, and delete.
 Congratulations!
 You’ve made your first edit.
-To add other elements to the video, click the My Media button at the top left of the interface to find images, audio, or more video.
+To add other elements to the video, click the My Media button at the top left of the interface to find images, film, or more video.
 Simply select what you want, then drag it to where you want it to in the timeline.

 Click the Import button to bring files into your event library for a custom picture or sound you’ve already created.
 Click and drag the effect and place it under the part of the clip where it belongs.
 You can adjust the volume of the clip from the stage to make sure it doesn’t compete too much with the primary video clip.